 About CEO Tom Morales

 A Tennessee native, Tom Morales is the founder of the TomKats Hospitality.
-His love for the city and dedication to its continued growth has led to a number of nationally-acclaimed restaurants, including The Southern Steak & Oyster, Acme Feed & Seed, Southernaire Market, Fin & Pearl and Woolworth on 5th.
+His love for the city and dedication to its continued growth has led to a number of nationally-acclaimed restaurants, including The Southern Steak & Oyster, Acme Feed & Seed, and Southernaire Market.

 Growing up in Madison, TN with nine brothers and sisters, Morales learned to cook for a lot of people at young age.
 His passion for Music City was cemented from childhood when the whole family would pack into his dad's station wagon and drive from Madison to patronize the downtown Nashville businesses.
 Morales recalls the rounds including a stop at the longtime farm supply store the Acme where their three German Shepherds would get a free flea dip.
 And if the kids were good, a trip to the Woolworths for a milkshake before heading home.